 Given that approximately only 20 percent of professional footballers are naturally left-footed, it follows that elite-level left-backs are the rarest of breeds in the modern game.
-While David Alaba and the Brazilian trio of Alex Sandro, Marcelo and Filipe Luis are among the few who can be considered in the top-bracket, the Premier League arguably does not have a single left-back who could be legitimately considered as world-class.
+While Andy Roberton, Jordi Alba, David Alaba and the Brazilian trio of Alex Sandro, Marcelo and Filipe Luis are among the few who can be considered in the top bracket, the Premier League arguably does not have a single left-back other than Robertson who could be legitimately considered as world-class.

 It is unsurprising, perhaps, given the complexities of the role and what it demands.
 The modern full-back must be a competent defender while simultaneously providing much of their team’s width as a crucial attacking outlet.
-In the respective tactical systems deployed by the likes of Jürgen Klopp and Mauricio Pochettino, the absence of orthodox wingers means that the full-backs are tasked with offering virtually the only consistent sources of width and delivery into the box from wide areas.
+In the respective tactical system deployed by Jürgen Klopp, the absence of orthodox wingers means that the full-backs are tasked with offering virtually the only consistent sources of width and delivery into the box from wide areas.

 An exceptional level of fitness and stamina is, therefore, an essential requirement of any top-level full-back, while a burst of pace is also an important quality, as is the technical ability to cross consistently and accurately into the box to create goal-scoring opportunities.
 It’s a hugely extensive and complex skill set which very few players possess, requiring a higher level of physical endurance and tactical intelligence than virtually every other position on the field.